An Introduction to New Treatments for COPD and Other Lung Diseases

 How Lung Institute Treats COPD and Other Lung Diseases

 The stem cells are extracted from the patient’s body either through bone marrow or blood.
 The stem cells are then isolated by a trained professional.
-Almost immediately, the stem cells are returned to the patient either intravenously or through the use of a nebulizer.
+Almost immediately, the stem cells are returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.